EliteLoser/Finance/text/NewPerspectiveOnIndexFunds.md

 For this reason, I went for index funds because of the lower costs combined with seemingly better performance.
-The MIFID (II) rules now causes different pricing ranges and options, more in favor of actively managed funds.
+The MIFID (II) regulation for finance markets now causes different pricing ranges and options, more in favor of actively managed funds.
 The disadvantage the nameless guru explained about index funds is precisely the bad companies within the index, and the "squeeze", or lack of money flow, into the good companies outside the index.
 Being listed on the index is sort of like being guaranteed money through both QE (quantitative ease) and investors/speculation.